cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 ];

 console.log(ce.parse('\\smoll{1}{5}').json);
-// The "Divide" get represented a "Rational" by default when
+// The "Divide" get represented as a "Rational" by default when
 // both arguments are integers.
 // ➔ ["Rational", 1, 5]
 ```

-If you are using a mathfield, all the mathfields on the page
-share a Compute Engine instance, which is available as `MathfieldElement.computeEngine`.
-You can modify the LaTeX dictionary used by the mathfields with `MathfieldElement.computeEngine.latexDictionary`.{.notice--info}

 ### LaTeX Dictionary Entries